joysticktv/joysticktv.github.io/live_streaming.md

 ## Multistreaming

 Multistreaming is when you stream to multiple sites at the same time.
-This is actually something that we encourage on joystick.tv as it is the best way to reach a wider audience.
+This is actually something that we encourage on Joystick as it is the best way to reach a wider audience.
 There are several programs that have the ability to do this, though each program also does have it's pros and cons.

 **Solutions:**
 {% capture OBS_MultiRTMP_body %}